 Description: Lubricity was one of five proposals commissioned by the Architecture Foundation and Royal Academy to explore London As It Could Be Now: New Visions for the Thames.
 Responding to a project and exhibition of works by the architect Richard Rogers titled London As It Could Be, Lubricity imagines a contrasting future that questions future work, architectural forms, and urban centres.

 Lubricity is a proposal for less known London – in the tidal Thames Estuary, where the limits of London are reached and the Greenbelt, transportation infrastructures, and new industries intersect.
 The design recognises a fluid landscape and aims to slow the need to commute from these urban margins while simultaneously facilitating movement of migrating birds, energy fields, and new public forms.

-London As It Could Be Now: New Visions for the Thames.
-It was exhibited at the Royal Academy, London, and published in Architects’ Journal, Building Design, and Arch Daily.
+Lubricity was presented at the Architecture Foundation and Royal Academy.
+It was exhibited at the Royal Academy, London, and published in Strategies for Landscape Representation (Cureton 2017), Architects’ Journal, Building Design, and Arch Daily.

 Kate Priestman Ecology (Kate Priestman)